 Making the Diagnosis

 Frequent vomiting with poor hydration may indicate that the baby has pyloric stenosis.
+The doctor will first examine the abdomen for any bowel sounds or hard lumps.

 A doctor who examines the baby may request certain tests.
 These tests include an abdominal ultrasound and blood tests.
 An abdominal ultrasound is a painless procedure that allows the doctor to see the pyloric muscle at the bottom of the stomach where it joins the small intestines.
 If it is thickened, this likely indicates pyloric stenosis.